Parvin16/sd_training/readme.md

 ### DFT ( DESIGN FOR TESTABILITY )

 **TESTABILITY** - it means a characteristic of an item's design which allows the status (operable, inoperable or degraded) of that item to be confidently and quickly determined.
-In VLSI term, it means " if a design is [well-Controllable] and [well-Observable] it is said to easily testable ".
+In VLSI term, it means " if a design is {well-Controllable} and -well-Observable- it is said to easily testable ".

 ### BASIC TERMINOLOGIES